c-o-pr/ddrescue-helper/README.md

 > [!CAUTION]
 > This script helps you, it does not think for you.
 Consider every action you take with this helper.
 >
+> Be careful about device specs: /dev associations can change with device addition and removal, or due to a reboot.
+DOUBLE CHECK THE TARGET FOR COPY and ZAP.
+>
 > Working with a /dev implies access to critical format data structures.
 >
-> COPYING a /dev to another /dev wipes the destination.
+> COPYING a /dev to another /dev is DESTRUCTIVE, overwriting the destination.
 >
 > Copying /dev to /dev when device sizes don't match is inherently tricky.
 Device layout has important implications om further recovery and use.
 This topic is beyond the scope of this documentation.
 Thoroughly consider what you are doing at a systems level.
 >